Interest expenses: a guide for small business owners

 How to calculate interest expenses

-Calculating interest expense is straightforward.
-Getting it right helps you budget accurately and avoid surprises on your financial statements.
+To calculate interest expense, multiply the principal balance by the interest rate and the time period.
+Getting the calculation right helps you budget accurately and avoid surprises on your financial statements.

 1. Use the basic interest formula